MakerJake01/MakerJakes-keyboards/J46KcolS/README.md

 # PCB

 The PCB, plate, and backplate have been designed so that they are reversible.
+All the files can be found [here](https://github.com/MakerJake01/MakerJakes-keyboards/tree/main/J46KcolS/Gerber).

+The `back-pcb.zip` and `main-pcb-enc fix.zip` files are desgined to be 1.6mm.
+The plate file called `1.2mm plate pcb.zip` should be ordered as 1.2mm.
+It does not include cutouts for choc stabs.

 ## Changes in V1.1
-- Slightly recessed power switch to stop them from breaking when not in use
 - Added encoder traces

+# Firmware
+It runs [ZMK](https://zmk.dev/) and the exact firmware is [here](https://github.com/MakerJake01/zmk/tree/mousekeysnoacc/app/boards/shields/j46kcols).

 # Parts
 | Part        | Number      | Note |